The Marvelous Memorabilia

 Unaltered in 1824/25 on present plate also the

-Ridinger maxim “Virtute et ingenio” — by Morality and Genius
+Ridinger maxim “Virtute et ingenio” — by Prowess and Talent

 of aforementioned drawing of 1752, embedded here in a vignette above the caption, which was replaced by La Fuite et la fatique when in 1779 the same was used as title page to the Incidents set.